babaid/babaid.github.io/math/_posts/2020-09-05-Introduction-to-calculus-of-variations.md

  Where  at [1] we integrated by parts.
 Then at [2] we used that h vanishes at the boundaries.
- What we got are is called an Euler-Lagrange Equation:
+ What we got is called an Euler-Lagrange Equation:

  $$\frac{\partial\mathcal{L}}{\partial x}-\frac{d}{dt}\frac{\partial\mathcal{L}}{\partial\dot{x}}=0$$